Today's Articles

 *Sweatt v.
 Painter, 339 U.S. 629 (1950) was decided on this date in 1950.

 This U.S. Supreme Court case successfully challenged the "separate but equal" doctrine of racial segregation established by the 1896 case Plessy v.
 Ferguson.
-The case was influential in the landmark case of Brown v.
-Board of Education four years later.
+Four years later, the case was influential in the landmark Brown v.
+Board of Education case.

 The case involved a Black man, Heman Marion Sweatt, who was refused admission to the School of Law of the University of Texas, whose president was Theophilus Painter, because the Texas State Constitution prohibited integrated education.
 Instead of granting the plaintiff a right of mandamus, the state district court in Travis County, Texas, continued the case for six months.